minoa-lang/reference/src/type-system/types/struct-types.md

 ```

 A structure type represents a collection of named fields, and associated items.
 The layout of a structure is undefined by default, allowing the compiler to do optimization like field reordering.
-The layout can be specified using the [`repr` attribute](../../attributes.md#repr-).
+The layout can be specified using the [`repr` attribute].

 The struct needs to define all fields before any item in the struct, if any field occurs after an item will result in an error.

 Each fields at minimum defines a name (or multiple), and the type of the field.
 Each field can then define its visibility, which controls in which locations the field may be accessed.
-In addition, a field may be made mutable, allow it to be modified after the structure is initially created, as by default each field may only be assigned when defining it in a [struct expression](../../expressions/return-expressions.md), and may not be modified later on.
+In addition, a field may be made mutable, allow it to be modified after the structure is initially created, as by default each field may only be assigned when defining it in a [struct expression], and may not be modified later on.

 > _Note_: struct fields may not have an anonymous generic struct type.